ekalalipour/Blumen-Geospatial/README.md

     npm start

 This will start the frontend application and open it in a web browser.

+6. Access the application by opening your web browser and navigating to http://localhost:3000.

   ## Note
 To run the application locally, make sure to update the URL in both the __setupProxy.js__ and __App.js__ files.
 In the __handleSubmit__ function of App.js, change the URL to __http://localhost:5001/api/overlap__.
 Similarly, in the setupProxy.js file, update the target URL to __http://localhost:5001__.
 This ensures that the frontend communicates with the locally running backend server.